Vincent McDermott: Later life

 After retirement, McDermott was a visiting professor at The College of William and Mary (2002); Indonesian Institute of the Arts (2002–03); University of Malaya, Kuala Lumpur (2006); Osaka City University (2005); and University of Technology (MARA), Shah Alam, Malaysia (2009).
 The last four placements were assisted by Fulbright programs.

 During his last years, McDermott divided his time between the United States and Yogyakarta, Indonesia.
 In Yogyakarta, he directed an ensemble called Musica Teatrica Nova.

+Personal life and death

+In 1980, McDermott became friends with Lou Harrison, the godfather of American gamelan.
+It was Harrison who encouraged McDermott to start composing for gamelan.